Shahram Sarkani, Ph.D., P.E.

 Jay Borst, Ph.D.Read more

-Dr. Jay Borst is an adjunct professor of Engineering Management and Systems Engineering at The George Washington University in Washington, DC.
+Dr. Jay Borst is an adjunct professor for the School of Engineering and Applied Science at The George Washington University in Washington, DC.
 Dr. Jay has over 25 years industry experience working DoD and Intelligence Community IT acquisition challenges, focusing on space systems and supporting ground systems.
 Research interests include space acquisition, the use of machine learning and artificial intelligence in social media, and leadership.
 Dr. Jay has a Ph.D. in Systems Engineering from GWU, A Masters of Science in Systems Engineering from GWU, and a Bachelors of Arts in Political Science and Government from the State University of New York at Albany.

 - “US Space Acquisition Policy: A Decline in Leadership,” 7th Annual Acquisition Research Symposium, Naval Postgraduate School, May 2010, Conference Proceedings